hassantariq-carameltech/fizz-console-docs/README.md

         * `order` -- position number in navigation (4 because there were already three md files in the project).
         *  `date` -- Optional date that would be displayed on page (not supported currently)
     *  Content: Anything below second `---` in `.md` files can be written using standard markdown syntax.
 A good tool for writing that is [Dillinger](https://dillinger.io/)

+## Testing your deployable build
+* Please visit https://www.gatsbyjs.org/tutorial/part-one/#deploying-a-gatsby-site and follow the steps to quick deploy and test gatsby build.
+* The commands are following -- if you don't feel like reading ;)
+    * `$ npm install --global surge` -- install surge globally
+    * `$ surge` -- enter a username and password to create a free account
+    * `$ gatsby build` -- build gatsby production build
+    * `$ ls public` -- verify that public folder is created
+    * `surge public/` -- That's all folks.
+Press enter and just visit the link shown in terminal to see the sorcery

+### Todos

+ - Navigation in the bottom
+ - Styling with respect to fizz theme